krishang118/RL-Pong-Game/README.md

 # Pong Game using Deep Q-Learning

-This project implements a reinforcement learning-based Pong AI agent trained using Deep Q-Learning (DQN) in Python with PyTorch.
+This 'Pong Game' project implements a reinforcement learning-based Pong AI agent trained using Deep Q-Learning (DQN) in Python with PyTorch.
 There's both training and human vs AI gameplay implemented here, using `pygame`.

 ## Features
 - DQN agent implemented with PyTorch